dgaydukov/cert-aws/sa/files/sa.md

 Global Tables (cross-region replication) - multi-region/master db that automatically replicates across multiple regions.
 It's multiple replica tables (one per region) that DynamoDB treats as a single unit.
 When app write data to replica table in one region, dynamoDb propagate changes to all regions, so if one region would be unavailable your app continue to work normally.
 Multi-master replication ensures that updates propagate to all regions and that data eventually consistent.
+Don't confuse (2 billing options):
+* provisioned capacity - you can separate capacity for read & write.
+You can also set AutoScaling (again separately for read & write) to add more capacity when number or read/writes goes beyond certain point
+* on-demand read/write capacity - you can set elastic capacity based on your load for read & write.
+You can't set it only for read and for write provisioned or vice versa.
+Indexes also using on-demand capacity, so you don't have to specify it.
-AutoScaling - ability to change write/read throughput according to current load:
+So you can say that there are 3 modes: provisioned/AutoScaling/on-demand AutoScaling - ability to change write/read throughput according to current load:
 * you can set write/read throughput, but it's hard to predict exact values in advance, moreover your load maybe changing
 * automatically applied to table/GSI created from console